Betashares Kids Accounts (Is it the right way to Invest For Your Kids?)

 • On top of the ETF’s internal management fees

-A $500 kids portfolio losing $36 a year is taking a 7% hit, before the ETF even starts working.
+A $500 kids portfolio paying $36 per year is effectively losing around 7% annually, before investment returns even begin.

 Custom portfolio fees